-“Our academic programs have earned a solid reputation for graduating qualified and capable individuals who are equipped to make a difference in the world,” said Corban Vice Provost, Chris Vetter.
+“Our academic programs have earned a solid reputation for graduating qualified and capable individuals who are equipped to make a difference in the world,” said Corban Interim Provost, Chris Vetter.
 “Combined with our rich campus experience, international opportunities, Christian community, and dedicated professors, students truly value what Corban has to offer.”

 Best Regional Colleges—West

 Corban is ranked among the Top 15 Best Colleges in the West 2021 by U.S. News & World Report.

 What Will They Learn

 Corban has been given the highest grade among Oregon colleges by What Will They Learn, in recognition of our commitment to graduating well-rounded students who are prepared to make a difference in their careers.
 What Will They Learn evaluates schools in seven key areas of knowledge.

 For the 2020-2021 collegiate sports season, Corban had 78 NAIA Scholar-Athletes, and 11 Scholar-Teams recognized for their academic success.